 Now, while we are being judged by the Lord, we are being disciplined so we won't be condemned along with the world.1 Corinthians 11:32(ISV)

-In this passage, Paul was addressing an issue in the Corinthian Church, where different members of the congregation were behaving discourteously towards one another.
-They used this time to participate in a 'bring-and-share' fellowship meal, as well as partake of the Lord's Supper, but ended up being drunk, disorderly, and disrespectful.
+In this passage, Paul was addressing an issue in the Corinthian Church where different members of the congregation were behaving discourteously towards one another.
+They used this time to meet and participate in a 'bring-and-share' fellowship meal, as well as partaking of the Lord's Supper.
+However, instead of it being a God-honouring occasion, many ended up being drunk, disorderly, and disrespectful.

-God our Father has every right to judge our lives and discipline us when we do not adhere to His will, as laid out in Scripture.
+God, our Father, has every right to judge our lives and discipline us when we do not adhere to His will as laid out in Scripture.
 He loves us too much to permit us to go on sinning.
-Although sin can never remove us from our eternal position in Christ, it can affect our day-to-day relationship with the Lord.
+Although sin can never remove us from our eternally secure position in Christ, it can affect our day-to-day relationship with the Lord.

 May we be ready and willing to examine ourselves to see if we are walking in spirit and truth.
 May we all have a teachable spirit and learn all that God would teach us from His chastening work in our life - so that we may grow in grace and mature in the faith, to the glory of God the Father.

 Heavenly Father, thank You that You love me so much that Your punishment is not designed to harm me, but to return me into precious fellowship with Yourself.
 Help me to keep a short rein on my sin and confess it quickly to You.
 I pray that I will be teachable and learn every lesson that You would give me, through Your chastening programme.
 This I ask in Jesus' name, AMEN.